oblac/jodd-site/content/madvoc/3+actions.md

 is just mapped to `/index` (if you remember, `/index.html` would work as well).

-Default action names are part of global *Madvoc* configuration and can be customized when needed.
+Default action names are part of *Madvoc* configuration and can be customized.

 Alternatively, `@Action` annotation value element may be set to `NONE`.
 Then the method name will be ignored when building action path.
 Therefore, following action has the same action path mapping:

 ~~~~~ java
     @MadvocAction